MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 | Old server (reimaged)     | New disks             |Yes        |
 | Old server (reimaged)     | Reformatted old disks |Yes        |

 **Disks that have been used by Storage Spaces Direct, require proper cleaning.
-Reformatting is not sufficient.
+Reformatting isn't sufficient.
 See how to [Clean drives](/windows-server/storage/storage-spaces/deploy-storage-spaces-direct#step-31-clean-drives).

 > [!IMPORTANT]
 > If you replace a component during server repair, you don't need to replace or reset data drives.
 If you replace a drive or reset it, then the drive won't be recognized once the server joins the cluster.